aqicn/dylos/README.md

 In order to run the dylos experiment, you will need the following Hardware:

-- Dylos DC1100 pro, with Serial Interface
+- Dylos DC1100 pro, with Serial Interface (or DC1700)
 - Raspbery PI
 - USB to serial cable